 - 1 Tbsp (15 ml) coconut oil

-- 4 servings chicken, cut into bite-sized pieces, can be left-over or cooked while the soup is simmering
+- 4 servings chicken, cut into bite-sized pieces

 - 3 cloves garlic, minced

-- 1 thumb-sized piece of fresh ginger, peeled, minced
+- 1 thumb-sized piece of fresh ginger, peeled and minced

 - 3 Tbsp (45 ml) Red Thai Curry paste